 This is where the confrontation turned lethal.
 According to the helicopter video, Crutcher headed toward his SUV with his hands still in the air.
 “As a police officer,” said Shelby’s attorney days later, “You have to wonder – why would someone ignore commands at gunpoint to get to a certain location?”
 Suddenly, Crutcher lowered his arms, turned to face the car, and reached into the driver’s side window with his left hand.
 At that moment, Officer Shelby fired her gun at Crutcher, hitting him in the chest.
 Barely a second later, Officer Turnbough used his Taser gun to further subdue the suspect.
 Crutcher was rushed by ambulance to a local hospital, but died later that evening.
 In a subsequent interview with homicide detectives, Shelby said that it appeared Crutcher was reaching into his car to retrieve a weapon.
 “I was never so scared in my life as in that moment right then,” she remarked.
 As it turned out, there was no weapon inside the vehicle.
 Yet more to the point, Shelby had good reason to believe there was a weapon.

 The wheels of law and order would move quickly.
 On September 20, the Tulsa Police Department placed Officers Shelby and Turnbough on routine administrative leave, pending an investigation.
 And on September 22, Tulsa County District Attorney Steve Kunzweiler, perhaps fearing an outbreak of rioting by blacks of the sort engulfing Charlotte, charged Officer Shelby with first-degree manslaughter.
 The following morning, Shelby turned herself in to the county jail, where she was booked and released on a $50,000 bond.
 The feds also got into the act.
 On September 19, three days before the state charge, the U.S. Department of Justice announced it had opened a probe into possible violations of Crutcher’s civil rights.
 Local Black Lives Matter activists gathered at the county courthouse to demand prosecutions.
-And, of course, up in New York City, the Reverend Al was making his splashy statement, accompanied by members of the Crutcher family and their legal maestro, Benjamin Crump.
+And in New York City, the Reverend Al was making his splashy statement, accompanied by members of the Crutcher family and their legal maestro, Benjamin Crump; Sharpton would arrive in Tulsa a week later to headline a march and rally for Terence Crutcher.
 These “civil rights” activists were convinced that this was a hate crime.
 Yet their campaign was as misguided and demagogic as earlier ones calling for the imprisonment of the “murderers” of Trayvon Martin or Michael Brown.
 Here are a few salient realities.

 Terence Crutcher was high on PCP.
 There was no question that Crutcher had a long-term problem with PCP (formally known as phencyclidine, colloquially known as “angel dust”).
 Indeed, his own father had admitted as much in a 2012 police interview.
 Police lab tests following the shooting, in fact, showed that the interior of his vehicle contained a vial of PCP.
 And an autopsy revealed traces of the drug in his system.
 Most crucially, Crutcher’s behavior that fatal evening was consistent with the clinical literature on the effects of PCP.
 Short-term markers of its use include numbness, slurred or nonexistent speech, loss of motor coordination, a false sense of invincibility and generally erratic behavior.
 All this describes Terence Crutcher.